drfede/GameEngine/README.md

 # GameEngine

-2D Game Engine made in C++ using SDL (Simple DirectMedia Layer) and Lua.
+2D Game Engine made in C++ using SDL and Lua.
 Still under development but you can create Textures, Tiles, Entities and Text labels.

 Requirements are SDL, Lua, GLM (included) and Sol (included).